tradovate/example-api-js/tutorial/Access/EX-1-Simple-Request/README.md

 The problem with our previous code is that we don't consider what the endpoint of our request is expecting.
 We are currently blindly firing a request with no information - no headers, and no body.
 Servers don't normally respond well to this.
+Fortunately, our API is well documented, so you can look at the details for using any of our endpoints on our [Official API documentation](https://api.tradovate.com).
 We need to give the server some information so that it can complete our request.
 This is where `fetch`'s configuration options come in handy.
 We can use them to do things like set headers, or send a request body.
 It turns out, our access request does require both a header and a body.
 So let's go back into `connect.js` and make some changes: